-- 3.1 Formal action should be taken when the employee has: - 3.1.1 Repeated periods of short-term absence and attendance which does not meet the required standard following informal action - 3.1.2 A period of long-term absence where a return to work is not expected within 12 weeks - 3.1.3 A period of long-term absence in addition to an attendance history that does not meet the required standard - 3.1.4 Previous formal warnings on file for any reason that are still current and there is a continued or new performance concern - 3.2 Any formal meeting for a long-term sickness absence will focus on reviewing available medical advice, prognosis for recovery and likely timescale for any return to work. - 3.3 No formal action should commence against a trade union representative until the circumstances of the case have been discussed with the appropriate branch or full-time officer, with the prior permission of the employee.
+- 3.1 Formal action should be taken when the employee has: - Repeated periods of short-term absence and attendance which does not meet the required standard following informal action - A period of long-term absence where a return to work is not expected within 12 weeks - A period of long-term absence in addition to an attendance history that does not meet the required standard - Previous formal warnings on file for any reason that are still current and there is a continued or new performance concern - 3.2 Any formal meeting for a long-term sickness absence will focus on reviewing available medical advice, prognosis for recovery and likely timescale for any return to work. - 3.3 No formal action should commence against a trade union representative until the circumstances of the case have been discussed with the appropriate branch or full-time officer, with the prior permission of the employee.
 If the employee does not wish there to be any prior discussion with the branch or full-time officer then formal action will proceed in the normal way under this procedure. - 3.4 Although there is an expectation that formal action is generally progressive, formal action may start at either of the first two stages, dependent on the circumstances of the situation.
-There may be exceptional circumstances when formal action is initially taken at stage three (without having gone through stage one or two), for example where the employee has been declared medically unfit for their post having been assessed for ill health retirement.
+There may be exceptional circumstances when formal action is initially taken at stage three (without having gone through stage one or two), for example where the employee has been declared medically unfit for their post having been assessed for ill health retirement. - 3.5 At each stage, a formal meeting will be arranged with the employee.
+Further information regarding formal meetings can be found in section 5.

-- 3.5 At each stage, a formal meeting will be arranged with the employee.
-Further information regarding formal meetings can be found in section 5. - 3.6 If the concern is established the outcome would normally result in a warning and sanction or ultimately dismissal.
+- 3.6 If the concern is established the outcome would normally result in a warning and sanction or ultimately dismissal.
 The maximum warning for each stage is detailed in the table below, however there is the flexibility to apply lesser sanctions if appropriate (i.e. issuing a first written warning at a stage two meeting, if the concern was not enough to warrant a final warning as detailed). - 3.7 Sanctions (including associated financial outcomes) will not disproportionately impact employees covered under the Equality Act 2010, for instance in some circumstances it may be that trigger points are altered as part of a reasonable adjustment towards disability related absences.
-This will be treated on a case-by-case basis. - 3.8 The stages of formal action and potential sanctions are given below:
+This will be treated on a case-by-case basis.

 Formal Stage Maximum level of sanction at each stage One Could lead to a first written warning.
-Withholding an increment for support staff and preventing progression to the next pay point/grade for teachers.
-Two Could lead to a final written warning.
+Withholding an increment for support staff and preventing progression to the next pay point/grade for teachers. Тwo Could lead to a final written warning.
 Withholding an increment for support staff and preventing progression to the next pay point/grade for teachers.
 Three (will normally progress to this stage after a final written warning has been issued at stage two).
 Could lead to dismissal.